cea-hpc/modules/doc/source/modulefile.rst

 .. mfcmd:: module-forbid [--after datetime] [--before datetime] [--not-user {user...}] [--not-group {group...}] modulefile...

- Forbid *modulefile* to exclude it from available module search or module selection even if query refers to *modulefile* by its exact name.
-An error is obtained when a module evaluation query precisely refers to a forbidden module.
+ Forbid use of *modulefile*.
+An error is obtained when trying to evaluate a forbidden module.
 This command should be placed in one of the :file:`modulecmd.tcl` rc files.

  If ``--after`` option is set, forbidding is only effective after specified date time.
 Following the same principle, if ``--before`` option is set,